stevencombs/retrocombs.github.io/supporters.md

 permalink: /supporters
 ---

-I have "the best supporters in the world" contributing to this blog and companion [YouTube channel](https://www.youtube.com/stevencombs).
-It may be a small group, but it is a mighty and communicative one that is the heart of a growing community of retro computing fans.
-Below is a list of those supporters for each level in alphabetical order.
+I have "the best supporters in the world" contributing to this blog and companion [YouTube channel](https://www.youtube.com/@retrocombs).
+It's a small, but mighty group!

-> **NEW for 2022:** retroCombs memberships are now available and each level, to meet all budgets, is based on our favorite Commodore computers.
+> **NEW in 2022:** retroCombs memberships are now available and each level to meet all budgets and they are based on our favorite Commodore computers.
 Check them out at <https://www.buymeacoffee.com/retrocombs/membership>.
 Below is a sample of the first level; PET!

 > ![PET Level Membership](https://cdn.buymeacoffee.com/uploads/membership_level/2021/12/AVxnyaAqngdbAZ4HqgSFfHmEtbC3tpeiPDB5cfj5.png@800w_0e.webp)